 - (1) Treatment of Produced Water.
-Operators will treat produced water prior to placing it in a production pit to prevent crude oil, condensate, or hydrocarbon sheen from entering the pit. - (2) Produced Water Disposal.
-Produced water may be disposed as follows: - A. Injection into a Class II well, permitted pursuant to the Commission's 800 Series Rules; - B. Evaporation/percolation in a properly permitted pit at an Oil and Gas Location, operated in accordance with permit conditions and in a manner that prevents adverse impacts to Groundwater resources; - C. Disposal at permitted commercial facilities; - D. Discharging into Waters of the State, pursuant to the Water Quality Control Act and all applicable regulations. - i.
-Operators will provide the Colorado discharge permit number, latitude and longitude coordinates, pursuant to Rule 216.e, of the discharge outfall, and sources of produced water on a Form 26, Source of Produced Water for Disposal, and will include a U.S. Geological Survey topographic map showing the location of the discharge outfall. - ii.
-Produced water discharged pursuant to this Rule 905.c.(2).D may be put to beneficial use in accordance with applicable state statutes and regulations governing the use and administration of water. - E. Evaporation in a properly lined pit at a Centralized E&P Waste Management Facility permitted pursuant to Rule 907. - (3) Produced Water Reuse and Recycling.
-Operators may reuse produced water for enhanced recovery, drilling, and other approved uses in a manner consistent with existing water rights and in consideration of water quality standards and classifications established by the Water Quality Control Commission for Waters of the State, or any Point of Compliance established by the Director pursuant to Rule 914.
+Operators will treat produced water prior to placing it in a production pit to prevent crude oil, condensate, or hydrocarbon sheen from entering the Pit. - (2) Produced Water Disposal.
+Produced water may be disposed as follows: - A. Injection into a Class II UIC Well, permitted pursuant to the Commission's 800 Series Rules, or a Class I well permitted by EPA; - B. Evaporation/percolation in a properly permitted Pit at an Oil and Gas Location, operated in accordance with permit conditions that will not cause a violation of any applicable WQCC Regulation 41 numeric or narrative Groundwater quality standards and classifications, as incorporated by reference in Rule 901.b; - C. Disposal at permitted commercial facilities; - D. Discharging into Waters of the State under the following conditions pursuant to the Water Quality Control Act and all applicable regulations. - i.
+Operators will provide the Colorado discharge permit number, latitude and longitude coordinates pursuant to Rule 216.e of the discharge outfall, and sources of produced water on a Form 26, Source of Produced Water for Disposal, and will include a U.S. Geological Survey topographic map showing the location of the discharge outfall. - ii.
+If the discharge outfall is not located immediately at the receiving water body, the Operator will prevent surface impacts such as erosion or contamination that can result from the produced water flowing across the land surface. - iii.
+Produced water discharged pursuant to this Rule 905.c.(2).D may be put to beneficial use in accordance with applicable state statutes and regulations governing the use and administration of water. - E. Evaporation in a properly lined Pit at a Centralized E&P Waste Management Facility permitted pursuant to Rule 907. - (3) Produced Water Reuse and Recycling.
+Operators may reuse produced water for enhanced recovery, drilling, completion, and other approved uses in a manner consistent with existing water rights and in consideration of water quality standards and classifications established by the WQCC for Waters of the State, or any Point of Compliance established by the Director pursuant to Rule 914. - (4) Mitigation.
+Operators may use water produced during operation of an oil or gas Well to provide an alternative domestic water supply to Surface Owners within the oil or gas Field, pursuant to all applicable laws, including, but not limited to, obtaining the necessary approvals from the Water Quality Control Division for constructing a new "waterworks," as defined by § 25-1.5-203(1)(b)(II)(A), C.R.S.
+Any produced water not so used will be disposed of pursuant to Rules 905.c.(2) or (3).
+Providing produced water for domestic use within the meaning of this Rule 905.c.(4) will not constitute an admission by the Operator that the Well is dewatering or impacting any existing water well.
+The water produced will be to the benefit of the Surface Owner within the oil and gas Field and may not be sold for profit or traded.

-- (4) Mitigation.
-Operators may use water produced during operation of an oil or gas Well to provide an alternative domestic water supply to Surface Owners within the oil or gas field, pursuant to all applicable laws, including, but not limited to, obtaining the necessary approvals from the Water Quality Control Division for constructing a new "waterworks," as defined by § 25-1.5-203(1)(b)(II)(A), C.R.S.
-Any produced water not so used will be disposed of pursuant to Rule 905.c.(2) or (3).
-Providing produced water for domestic use within the meaning of this Rule 905.c.(4) will not constitute an admission by the Operator that the well is dewatering or impacting any existing water well.
-The water produced will be to the benefit of the Surface Owner within the oil and gas field and may not be sold for profit or traded. - (5) Water Sharing Agreements.
+(5) Water Sharing Agreements.
 Operators will submit agreements for sharing produced water for the Director's approval or denial no less than 60 days in advance of implementing the water sharing plan.
-The plan will be submitted as a Waste Management Plan pursuant to Rule 905.a.(4).
+The plan will be submitted as a waste management plan pursuant to Rule 905.a.(4).